v-finance/camelot/doc/sphinx/source/doc/actions.rst

 Available actions
 =================

-Camelot comes with a set of available actions that combine the various :class:`ActionStep` subclasses.
+Camelot has a set of available actions that combine the various :class:`ActionStep` subclasses.
 Those actions can be used directly or as an inspiration to build new actions:

-  * :class:`camelot.admin.action.application_action.NewViewAction`
+  * :class:`camelot.admin.action.application_action.OpenNewView`
-  * :class:`camelot.admin.action.application_action.TableViewAction`
+  * :class:`camelot.admin.action.application_action.OpenTableView`
   * :class:`camelot.admin.action.list_action.CallMethod`
-  * :class:`camelot.admin.action.list_action.OpenForm`
+  * :class:`camelot.admin.action.list_action.OpenFormView`

 Inspiration
 ===========